 In the linear model application, we plot the empirical quantiles of the residuals (on the y axis) versus the theoretical quantiles of a $\mathcal{N}(0,1)$ distribution (on the x axis).
-If the residuals would be normally distributed with expectation $\mu$ and variance $\sigma^2$ , the normal plot would exhibit an approximate straight line with intercept $\mu$ and slope $\sigma$ .
+If the residuals were normally distributed with expectation μ and variance σ^2 , the normal plot would exhibit an approximate straight line with intercept μ and slope σ .
 Figures 1.6 and 1.7 show some normal plots with exactly normally and non-normally distributed observations.